 After greeting each student at the door and walking them through our morning routines, we will begin each day with a read-aloud.
 I have a new favorite first book for the first day!
 The Day You Begin is pretty much perfect.
 I cannot wait to share it with my students this year and retire First Day Jitters.
 We will take a morning break to walk through the lunchroom (even though this is their 3rd year eating lunch in the cafeteria, we still feel this is important for establishing expectations and for new students).
 Then, we go over recess rules and let them have AM recess.

 When we get back in, students will draw about something they did over the summer on their summer adventure puzzle.
 We will eventually cut these out and share them with a partner but not right now.

-Tuesday-Friday is similar with routine practice, a read-aloud and then a beginning of the year activity either about expectations, problem-solving, or all about me books.
+Tuesday through Friday are all similar with routine practice, a read-aloud, and then a beginning-of-the-year activity either about expectations, problem-solving, or all about me books.
 Here are links to the resources you see above:

 - The Day You Begin by Jacqueline Woodson